 How Can You Tell Real Silver?

 Identifying real silver can be a challenging task.
 Silver is often counterfeited or alloyed with other metals, given its value and versatile applications, sometimes challenging detection.
 However, several reliable methods can be employed to tell real silver from fakes.
+Learn how silver is made and where does silver come from?

 The hallmark test is a classic method.
 Genuine silver items are usually stamped with a hallmark that indicates their silver content.
 The figures .925, .900, or .999 are standard hallmarks, representing the silver purity of the item.
 A .925 hallmark, for example, means the item is 92.5% silver, also known as sterling silver.